 Don’t Miss an Episode of the InnSpeak Podcast: Website, get notified by Email, follow on Facebook or Instagram, listen on iTunes or Google Play or even Spotify.

 Before you start blogging or increasing your presence on social media, take a serious look at how much time you will need to dedicate to it.
 As innkeepers, you are used to wearing a dozen different hats at once.
 You are business owners, chefs, concierges, marketers, and now, concrete creators.
 It is important to go into your blogging or social media endeavors with a realistic understanding of how much work it will require.
 That way you can come up with a solid plan and stick to it consistently.

 If you decide to commit yourself to writing a blog, remember that blogging requires a lot of time and effort.
 Your blog should be well-formatted, with pictures and video.
 More importantly, it needs to provide useful, interesting content that your readers will feel compelled to share on their own Facebook pages.
 To run a successful blog, you must like to write and be relatively good at it.
 No one is requiring you to write a Pulitzer Prize winner here, but basic understanding of grammar and style is essential.
 You must also have a basic knowledge of photography and web design.

 Before you start a blog, ask yourself:

-- Do I have the skills to do it?
+- Do you have the skills?

 That being said, there are always ways to generate high quality blog posts even if you don’t have loads of time.
 Focus on quality over quantity.
 In these over-saturated times, our attention spans are limited and people want posts that are short and sweet.
 Use this to your advantage.
 Employ bullet points (like we did above) and be sure to capitalize on white space, headers, and once again, photography.
 And remember, you don’t have to blog everyday.
 Once a week or twice a month is usually sufficient.
 What matters is creating a schedule and sticking to it.